 - Hop On Lanka offers private bus travels.
 You can go in and out of the bus where you like along it routes.
 If you type "sri lankan bus booking" in your search engin, you will find many companies which offers bus seat online reservations.
 Read very carefully their "terms and conditions".
 For example Busbooking.lk's terms and conditions: "BusBooking.lk is reserve rights to change the schedule and/or cancel, terminate, postpone, divert, reschedule or delay any bus/coach, anytime after booking without a prior notice."
 Our guests were informed at 10.30am that their booked bus to airport at 1.30pm is broken and that the company will try to find another bus.
 At 12.30pm, it informed that no bus is available.
 The guests had to find another way to go to airport!
 No help from the company.
 Very stressful for the last day!
 So much better to use public transport which are very regular and plan enough time.
 Or use these companies if you don't have a meeting point to respect.

 - Train timetables in Sri Lanka are at railway.gov.lk.
 Be 30 minutes before your train time to get your ticket.
 If you have to change train, plan enough time between the two trains because the train can be late and because you have to go out of the train station to buy the ticket for the second train.
 The seat reservation in public trains is not easy and we don't know the details, please check the official website or travelling forums.
 Private companies (Rajadhani and Exporail) attach private wagons to public trains.
 Seats in these wagons can be booked but at a much higher price that in the public wagons.
+But these services were stopped.
+We don't know when and if they will be resumed.
 3 classes are available.
 Third and second classes are available in all the train.
 The first class is available only in some trains.
 In some trains the third class is not so comfortable (wooden bank).
 The second and first classes are comfortable.
 The railways lines are like a star around Colombo.
 The lines are Colombo-Matara, Colombo-Badulla (the mountain line), Colombo-Kandy-Matale, Colombo-Trincomalee, Colombo-Jaffna, Colombo-Mannar, Colombo-Batticaloa (maybe not yet rebuilt).
 In Colombo, Colombo Fort is the main train station.
 It is located not far from Pettah where all the buses start.

 - Taxis (tuk tuks and van/car) are available everywhere.
 Ask your guesthouse.
 The van/car hire is very expensive because the government takes a huge tax for vehicles import (more than 300%).
 The price to buy a vehicle is double or triple than in Europe.
 Many drivers take a leasing at about 15% per year to be able to buy the vehicle.
 The gasoline is quite expensive too, per liter about 95rs for diesel, 110rs for super diesel, 115rs for petrol 92, 130rs for petrol 95.
 The car insurance is very expensive too (about 80'000rs per year).
 The travel is usually long (1 to 5 hours) and your driver has to drive the way back to his home.